Zir0-93/zir0-93.github.io/_posts/2017-07-25-API_Tables.md

 ## Existing API Visualization Methods

-The image above depicts Swagger UI documentation for a sample pet resource.
+The image above depicts [Swagger UI](http://petstore.swagger.io/) documentation for a sample API.
 As an API specification grows in complexity, I find it increasingly difficult to answer the following questions using the aforementioned format:

 **1. What are all the resources that this API exposes?**